How to Beat the Peanut Butter Raise and Master Your Performance Review

 Is a 3 percent raise good?

 A 3 percent raise is generally considered a standard cost of living adjustment.
 If you have had a great year and took on more responsibility, this might be considered low.
-Cap Puckhaber suggests that top performers should aim for 5 to 10 percent to truly see growth in their income.
+I suggest that top performers should aim for 5 to 10 percent to truly see growth in their income.

 Can I ask for a raise twice in one year?